iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 **Observations**:

 Due to the integrality constraints of maxflow problem.
-The outter while loop executse for at most $1 + \lceil \log_2(U)\rceil$, more iteration will reduces the capacity to a value less than 1.
+The outer while loop executes for at most $1 + \lceil \log_2(U)\rceil$, more iteration will reduces the capacity to a value less than 1.

 **Claim: Maximum Cut Capacity**
 > Let $v$ be the current flow on $G$, $v^*$ denotes the maximum flow on the network.
 The minimum amount of augmenting flow on the residual is now given by $(v^* - v)/m$.